-Complaints in categories 1 and 2 above will be investigated by the Co-Chair of governors or a suitably skilled governor.
-For complaints received in category 3, the clerk will seek advice from the local authority (or Chichester Diocese if appropriate) as to how the complaint should be dealt with and the complainant will be advised accordingly.
+Complaints in categories 1 and 2 above will be investigated by the chair of governors or a suitably skilled governor.
+For complaints received in category 3, the clerk will seek advice from the local authority (or Chichester Diocese) as to how the complaint should be dealt with and the complainant will be advised accordingly.
+The local authority or the Diocese may recommend an independent governor to investigate the complaint.
+An independent governor is a suitably skilled governor from outside the governing board, with no prior exposure to the complaint that is currently under investigation.

-The chair of governors / nominated governor will investigate the complaint and contact the complainant if they feel a face-to-face meeting would be helpful.
+The chair of governors/nominated governor will investigate the complaint and contact the complainant if they feel a face-to-face meeting, a phone call or a virtual meeting would be helpful.

-At the conclusion of the investigation, the chair of governors / nominated governor will provide a formal written response within 15 school days of the receipt of the complaint.
+At the conclusion of the investigation, the chair of governors/nominated governor will provide a formal written response within 15 school days of the receipt of the complaint.
 If they are unable to meet this deadline, they will provide the complainant with an update and revised response date.